MrMoose/CloudConnector/README.md

 [Google Cloud Logging](https://cloud.google.com/logging/docs/).
 This works transparently.

-When starting up, CC creates a log group with the name specified in the property `LogGroupPrefix` of your configuration actor.
+When starting up, CC creates a AWS log group with the name specified in the property `LogGroupPrefix` of your configuration actor.
 This will be appended by the value of the environment variable `CLOUDCONNECTOR_STACK_NAME` if set, or "UnknownStack" otherwise.